-6. Other business
+5. Other business

 Other business properly brought before the meeting may also be addressed at the meeting.
+As of the date of this circular, the Board and management are not aware of any other items of business to be brought before the meeting.